 Pug: Breed history, common health issues, and nutritional needs

-Labrador: Breed history, common health issues, and nutritional needs Reading Pug: Breed history, common health issues, and nutritional needs 8 minutes
+Labrador: Breed history, common health issues, and nutritional needs Reading Pug: Breed history, common health issues, and nutritional needs 12 minutes Next Dog breeds that are banned in India

 The pug is a small, stout dog with a short-muzzled face.
 It has a short, glossy coat, a wrinkly face, a prominent underbite, and often comes in colours like fawn, apricot fawn, silver fawn, or black.
 Its body is squareish in shape, and it has well-developed and thick muscles in its body.
 Pugs have clearly-defined markings, a curled tail, and a subtle black line extending from the occiput to the tail.